Toootiz/DinoCardTCG/Videogame/GDD_Template.md

 ### **Game Flow**

-1. Player starts in forest
+1. Player starts with 5 cards
-2. Pond to the left, must move right
+2. Elixir is given to the player on their turn
-3. To the right is a hill, player jumps to traverse it (&quot;jump&quot; taught)
+3. The player selects one or more cards and takes them to the bench.
+(If player has the amount of elixir necessary for all the cards)
-4. Player encounters castle - door&#39;s shut and locked
+4. On the player's next turn he can draw cards to the bench again (if he has elixir) or draw cards from the bench to the board.
-5. There&#39;s a window within jump height, and a rock on the ground
+5. In case of removing the cards to the board, the enemy can defend if he has cards, if he does not defend, do not defend, the damage goes to the base.
-6. Player picks up rock and throws at glass (&quot;throw&quot; taught)
+6. Same situation in case the enemy attacks.
-7. … etc.
+7. Repeat the steps until your own or enemy base runs out of life.

 _(example)_